TheTaylorLee/PwshProfile/WindowsTerminal/setup.md

 # Add Custom Theme
 - Use get-poshthemes to locate the themes directory.
 - Copy the custom themes into that directory.
 (No longer necessary.
-Themes are official Oh-My-Posh themes now)
+Themes are now official Oh-My-Posh themes)
 - Pick a different [Theme](https://ohmyposh.dev/docs/themes) if desired and update used prompt